dendys7306/trojbublina/README.md

 So the one file index.tml with all stuff is ideal.
 But if you like to do it in another way no problem.
 You are pleased and welcome.
 The current tasks are always somehow sumarized in opened issues.
+There are few not really clean approaches used now so I would like appreciate suggestions from a more skilled developers in that field how to make it more pattern compliant. :) But you know it is always like if you want to make some thing functional you will use all available ways ;-)